tobybenjaminclark/mema/README.md

 **Python Packages/Libraries**<br>
 Several libraries are required to run MeMa, these are available in `requirements.txt` in the main repository.
 PIP will be able to perform a **one-line install of all package dependencies** using the following command.
 More information about the required packages is available in the [wiki](https://github.com/tobybenjaminclark/mema/wiki).
 > `pip install -r 'requirements.txt'`

+### Installation
+In terms of installation, MeMa is easy to run and setup.
+Simply run the file at `codebank/mema_main_window.py`, this should setup and start the program.
+To create a new user, simply say 'new'.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>